weatherforce/ipyreact/docs/source/react_comm_trial.md

     communication.send(data)

 ```

-go head click and boom ! bidirectional communication !!!!
+Click and the counter should get incremented.
+You may also evaluate `data` in
-to make sure, just print data inside the next cell and click on button then re print :)
+a cell, click on the button and print again.

 ## Removing the quick and dirty and making things properly